CorgiCabal/InspectorHistory/README.md

   - **Back / Forward navigation** — step through your selection history; ALT+click jumps to the start or end
   - **Keyboard shortcuts** — `ALT + ←` / `ALT + →` for back/forward without leaving the keyboard
-  - **Pinned favorites** — up to 15 slots across configurable rows; left-click to select, middle-click to clear, full drag & drop support in both directions
+  - **Pinned favorites** — up to 15 slots across configurable rows; left-click to select, middle-click to clear, full drag & drop support in both directions.
+For instance, drag a object from Favorites to an Inspector field.
   - **Type filters** — independently toggle Scene objects, ScriptableObjects, and Prefabs; disabling a type purges existing entries
   - **Color-coded type tags** — each history entry shows a labeled color strip (Mat, Prefab, S.O., Script, Tex, etc.)